Bradpk/tic-tac-toe/pseudocode.md

 (The initial state of the page will have each tile equal to an empty string that can be stored as an array, and the current player equal to 'X')<br>
 (The initial state of the page will be stored in a function and called in the event handler of the reset button) <br>
 (An object will be used to store the changing state as the game progresses, it will keep track of whos turn it is, the content of each tile, and if a winning condition has been met, using key value pairs)
-(The object property values can be changed when needed using .notation)

 2. User clicks on a tile, which changes the content of that tile from an empty string to 'x' (This can be done with a function that sets the content of the tile clicked on to be equal to the property that keeps track of whos turn it is, from the object)